 Director | Center of Excellence for HIV/AIDS, ETSU Quillen College of Medicine

 Director | HIV and Hepatitis (HCV/HBV) Program, James H Quillen VAMC

 Graduate: MD, Fourth Military Medical University, China, 1985; PhD Fourth Military Medical University, China, 1991, Infectious Disease

 Fellowships: Hepatology, AASLD/Schering , 2001; Infectious Diseases, James H. Quillen College of Medicine, East Tennessee State University, Johnson City, TN, 2008

-Board Certifications: American Board of Internal Medicine
+Board Certifications: American Board of Internal Medicine (ABIM) and Infectious Disease

-Dr. Yao earned his medical degree and his Ph.D. in Infectious Diseases from his native China.
+Dr. Yao earned his medical degree and his Ph.D. in Infectious Diseases from his native institute in China.
 Prior to moving to the U.S. in 1998, he was Professor of Medicine and Associate Chief for the Division of Infectious Diseases at Tangdu Hospital in Xian, China.
 He also was a visiting scholar in the Department of Hepatology at the Katholike University of Leuven in Belgium.

 Dr. Yao's research interests are in infectious diseases in general, and HIV/HBV/HCV in particular.
 He currently serves as principal investigator of multiple NIH-, VA-, DoD-funded studies designed to further understand how certain genetic factors impact the immunologic and virologic responses during medical treatment for the virus.
 His goal is to develop new antiviral agents that can better treat the disease.
 Dr. Yao was recognized for his work in 2012 when he was awarded the Quillen College of Medicine Dean’s Distinguished Research Award in Clinical Science and East Tennessee State University President's Distinguished Faculty Award for Research.